A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Room upgrades

 One of the best perks of hotel elite status is the occasional room upgrade.
-As an Explorist member, you can enjoy complimentary space-available upgrades at check-in to best-available rooms.
-Unfortunately, that's as high as Hyatt will upgrade you, as suites and rooms with access to Club Lounges aren't available to Explorists status holders via complimentary upgrade.
+As an Explorist member, you can enjoy complimentary space-available upgrades at check-in to the best available rooms.
+Unfortunately, that's as high as Hyatt will upgrade you, as suites and rooms with access to Club Lounges aren't available to Explorist status holders via complimentary upgrade.

-Note that the complimentary room upgrade perk is not available on hotel stays at Hyatt Place, Hyatt House, and Hyatt Residence Club properties.
+Note that the complimentary room upgrade perk is not available on hotel stays at Caption by Hyatt, Hyatt Place, Hyatt House, Me and All Hotels, Hyatt Studios, Destination by Hyatt Residences, or Hyatt Vacation Club hotels and resorts, or at Residences at Grand Hyatt Deer Valley.

 Aerial view of the Alila Jabal Akhdar and the surrounding mountainside.